christiannielsen98/DVML-P7/Code/CompetencyQuestions/Yelp_CQ.md

 ```
 NOTE: The difference in the counts here are because identical triples are not allowed in RDF.
 That means if a business has two check-in times at identical times only one triple will be included in the graph.

-## CQ 9: Which are the top 10 most visisted businesses?
+## CQ 9: Which is the most visisted business overall?
 **SPARQL Query**
 ```sparql
 SELECT ?business COUNT(?visit) AS ?count_visits